 Diabetes is a metabolic disease that causes the amount of blood sugar (glucose) to increase beyond normal levels.
 Another name for this disease is diabetes mellitus.
 This has become one of the leading chronic diseases in modern life.

-Diabetics experience a wide range of symptoms, including chronic thirst and hunger, weight loss, general fatigue and blurred vision.
+Diabetics experience a wide range of symptoms, including chronic thirst and hunger, passing increased volumes of urine, weight loss, general fatigue and blurred vision.

 Although doctors can use a wide range of drugs to treat this condition, type 2 diabetes can also be effectively managed by changes in lifestyle, including dietary modifications and increasing daily exercise.

 In a healthy person, the pancreas produces a hormone called insulin that removes excess sugar from the blood and stores it in cells to be used later as a source of energy.
 However, in diabetics, the body is either unable to produce enough insulin or cannot put the insulin it does make to effective use.

 The result is excess blood sugar that can do tremendous damage to bodily tissues, including the eyes, kidneys and other organs.
 Diabetics can even suffer from ulcers of the feet or lose legs, arms, fingers or toes as a result of amputation.
 Nerve damage, such as the type that can cause sciatica, is another possible result of excess blood sugar.